Skip to content Skip to footer

 PEF_IMG_HOME 3

-The PEF Category Rules (PEFCR) for the apparel & footwear industry are:
+The PEF Category Rules (PEFCR) for the apparel and footwear industry were:

 • Developed by a multi-stakeholder working group, called the Technical Secretariat